 Cost by vehicle type

 Although the brand of the vehicle clearly influences the cost of maintaining it, the type of vehicle is also a large determining factor.
-Broken down below is the average cost of ownership for a vehicle over five years and 75,000 miles.
+Broken down below is the average cost of ownership per mile of driving.

-AAA found this cost by calculating the depreciation, finance, fuel, insurance, license, registration, taxes, maintenance, repairs and tires.
-The lowest cost for vehicle maintenance goes to electric vehicles, while the half-ton pickup is the most expensive to maintain.
+AAA found this cost by calculating the cost of depreciation, financing, fuel, insurance, licensing, registration, taxes, maintenance, repairs and tires across five years of ownership and 75,000 miles.
+The lowest cost for vehicle maintenance goes to small sedans, while the half-ton pickup is the most expensive to maintain.

 |Vehicle type||Cost of ownership in cents per mile|

-As these prices show, vehicle maintenance is based on a number of factors, and there is no perfect recipe for finding an inexpensive car.
+As these prices show, vehicle maintenance is based on many factors, and there is no perfect recipe for finding an inexpensive car.
 But an electric vehicle or smaller vehicle tends to cost less.
 Electric vehicles are becoming more available across the market and can be a great option for drivers looking for lower maintenance costs.

 The bottom line

-Maintenance is an unavoidable part of vehicle ownership.
+Maintenance is unavoidable in vehicle ownership.
 But by understanding average costs, you can accurately budget for routine maintenance and surprise repairs.
-Research mechanics and consult your owner’s manual to confirm you are following the specific needs of your vehicle.
+Research mechanics and consult your owner’s manual to confirm you are meeting your specific vehicle’s needs.